undu/hexo_blog/source/_posts/Restrict-Linux-users-to-certain-workspaces-only.md

 ```
 <script src="https://gist.github.com/a-castellano/5660fffad016a163e05466a4d25964fe.js"></script>

-So, Ansible will create four user, two common users called John and Cassandra and two developers which won't be able to log in our server using ssh.
+So, Ansible will create four users: two common users called John and Cassandra and two developers which won't be able to log into our server using ssh.
 The password for all users is "password".

 Let's configure our server: